-Manual fire suppression capability will be provided by a fire service department on or adjacent to the DOE reservation which is manned continuously.
+Manual fire suppression capability will be provided by a fire service department which is manned continuously that is adjacent to the DOE reservation.
 The fire service department will have a minimum staff of four fire fighters and one supervisor per shift.
 A minimum of four fire fighters will be required for entry and backup.
-Equipment requirements will include one pumper truck with a minimum capacity of 1,000 gpm, one ambulance, and one hazmat truck with radiological and rescue equipment.
-The fire department will provide personnel that are trained to meet or exceed state requirements for fire fighting.
-Because the fire department will be a professional department and not an industrial fire brigade, and based on the fire department description in Section 7.1.3 of the LA (USEC, 2006b), the staff concludes that compliance with applicable parts of NFPA 600, Standards on Industrial Fire Brigades (NFPA, 2000b), will be met or exceeded.
+Equipment requirements will include one pumper truck with a minimum capacity of 1,000 gpm, one ambulance, and one hazardous material truck with radiological and rescue equipment.
+The fire department will provide personnel who are trained to meet or exceed state requirements for fire fighting.
+Because the fire department will be a professional department and not an industrial fire brigade, and based on the fire department description in Section 7.1.3 of the LA (USEC, 2006b), the staff concludes that compliance with applicable parts of NFPA 600, "Standards on Industrial Fire Brigades" (NFPA, 2000c), will be met or exceeded.
 The time to apply water on a fire will not exceed 20 minutes, 90 percent of the time.